RP1999/Task-Management-App/README.md

 - **Dual Category System**: Distinctly categorize tasks as **Patients** or **Personal** to keep your professional and private life organized but separated.
 - **Smart Notifications**: Intelligent overdue task sorting that prioritizes the most critical and recent items first.
+- **Early Reminders**: Set custom reminders (10 mins, 30 mins, 1 hour before) to stay ahead of your schedule.
 - **Dashboard Overview**: At-a-glance view of daily goals, progress tracking, and urgent tasks.
 - **Detailed Analytics**: Weekly reports and completion statistics to track your productivity.
 - **Priority Levels**: Assign High, Medium, or Low priority to tasks to focus on what matters most.